bbauska/LFS170x/readme.md

 <li>Explore different methods of achieving consensus (Proof of Work, Proof of Stake, etc.).</li>
 </ul>
 <h3 id="ch3-2">3.2 What Are Smart Contracts?</h3>
-When we make a transaction on the blockchain, understand that there are only three types of transactions we can make.
+When we make a transaction on the blockchain, understand that there are only three types of transactions we can make.<br/>

 It's what I refer to as the onion model of blockchain.